 - Essays: This is your opportunity to have a voice in the admission process.
 Be authentic and tell us something about yourself that we otherwise wouldn’t know.
 And PROOF before you submit!

-- ACT/SAT Test Scores: We will always consider the highest test score(s) that you send to us.
+- Official ACT/SAT Test Scores: We will always consider the highest test score(s) that you send to us.

 - Common Application School Report or Recommendation Letter: Many students ask a teacher to submit a recommendation letter.
 Select someone who knows you and your academic talents and abilities.
 Either of these documents will fulfill the requirement, however we recommend students submit both.